ralscha/openai4j/README.md

 Check out the [openai4j-examples](https://github.com/ralscha/openai4j-examples) repository for more examples.

 ## Changelog

+### 1.1.1 - January 4, 2024
+  * Added additional_instructions parameter to run creation in the Assistants API
+  * Added logprobs and top_logprobs parameters to the Chat Completions API
+  * Changed function parameters argument on a tool call to be optional.

 ### 1.1.0 - November 30, 2023
   * Refactor all the builders